-Do you feel stuck in a never-ending cycle of credit card debt?
+So, are you someone who feels stuck in a never-ending cycle of credit card debt?
 If every month you find yourself paying just the minimum balance due or carrying a high balance on your credit cards, you have what’s known as revolving debt.
 Unfortunately, this kind of debt has a negative effect on your credit score.
 However, it is possible to pay off credit card debt and end this cycle, once and for all.

-Here’s a list of six clever ways to pay off your credit card faster:
+Here’s a list some clever ways to pay off your credit card faster:

-- Avalanche method: Put as much extra money as you can towards the debt with the highest interest rate (avalanche method) (snowball method) and, once you pay it off, move on to the next one.
+1. Avalanche method.
+Put as much extra money as you can towards the debt with the highest interest rate (avalanche method) (snowball method) and, once you pay it off, move on to the next one.
 It takes longer to see progress with this method, but you’ll pay your debt off more quickly and save money on interest.

-- Snowball method: Put as much money as you can towards the smallest debt, and once you pay it off move onto the next one.
+2. Snowball method.
+Put as much money as you can towards the smallest debt, and once you pay it off move onto the next one.
 This has the psychological advantage of allowing you to see immediate progress, but will take longer overall and may cost you more in interest.

 One of the best ways to pay off credit card debt is by transferring the balance of the card(s) with the highest interest rate to the card(s) with the lowest interest rate.
 Basically, you’re paying off one credit card with another.
 While some credit cards offer 0% APR balance transfers for no fee, you’ll probably have to pay a balance transfer fee if you go this route.
 Valley’s Platinum Card lets you take advantage of 0% introductory APR* on purchases and balance transfers for 18 billing cycles.